-Halls Gap is situated right on the doorstep of Grampians National Park, and is a great place to base yourself if you plan on tackling everything the Grampians region has to offer.
+Halls Gap is situated right on the doorstep of Grampians National Park and is a great place to base yourself if you plan on tackling everything the Grampians has to offer.

 The Grampians Peaks Trail is a 160km-long trail that takes around 13 days to complete.
-The final stages of the trail should be completed in late-2020 and will be an epic adventure for anyone who takes on the full trail.
+The newly built hike was completed in late-2021 and is an epic adventure for anyone who takes on the full trail.

-Halls Gap is home to Victoria's largest regional zoo—Halls Gap Zoo is home to more than 160 different species of animal including American Bison, Giraffe, Saltwater Crocodile, Cheetah, Red Pandas, and many more.
+Halls Gap is home to Victoria's largest regional zoo—Halls Gap Zoo.
+There are more than 160 different species of animals, including; American bison, giraffes, saltwater crocodiles, cheetahs and red pandas.
 Read more about the animals on show via the Halls Gap Zoo website.